Athletics and Recreation

 Will club sports be offered in the spring?
 Which ones will not?

-Club sports will be offered once a FDA-approved COVID-19 vaccine is widely administered on campus.
+Sports clubs will not be permitted in the spring.
 Other club organizations that allow for social distancing will remain viable based on student interest and leadership.
-More information can be found on the Student Activities website.
+For more information on student activities, click here.